+Suboxone is commonly used in opioid addiction treatment to reduce withdrawal symptoms & drug cravings in people with substance abuse issues.
 This medication is designed for individuals who are on the edge of an overdose and need to come down without severe or dangerous symptoms attached.
-It should be taken once a day and paired with other addiction treatments such as counseling and education.
+Suboxone should be taken once a day and paired with other addiction treatments such as counseling and education.

-Effects of Using Suboxone
+Side Effects of Suboxone

 When Suboxone is in the system, it has a 40-60% chance of changing the person’s thinking and behavior toward their previous drug of choice.
 It should even block effects of other opioids for about 24 hours — so if someone tries to use in that time frame, they won’t feel an effect.

-Alcohol – Alcohol & Suboxone are both depressants.
+Alcohol & Suboxone are both depressants.
 Combining can cause unconsciousness, respiratory failure, & even death.

-Cocaine – Suboxone can reduce the effects of cocaine, which inaccurately makes people think they can take more.
+Suboxone can reduce the effects of cocaine, which inaccurately makes people think they can take more.

 You should also not use Suboxone if you’re allergic to Narcan.
 Talk to a doctor if you’re pregnant or are currently taking a stimulant medicine, herbal product, or medicine for mental illness/physical pain.